Dental Core Training (DCT) usually follows on from the 1st year of Dental Foundation Training (DFT).

 How does recruitment to DCT work?

-DCT programmes are available at three different entry levels (DCT1, DCT2, and DCT3) and are typically for 12 months.
+DCT programmes are available at 3 different entry levels (DCT1, DCT2, and DCT3) and are typically for 12 months.
 However, there are a small number of 24-month programmes available.

-Applicants should make 1 application for all participating Health Education England (HEE) local offices, NHS Education for Scotland (NES), Northern Ireland Medical and Dental Training Agency (NIMDTA) and Health Education and Improvement Wales (HEIW).
+You should make one application for all participating NHS England (NSHE) local offices, NHS Education for Scotland (NES), Northern Ireland Medical and Dental Training Agency (NIMDTA) and Health Education and Improvement Wales (HEIW).

-Applicants will be considered for appointment across the whole of the UK based on their performance and rank.
+You will be considered for appointment across the whole of the UK based on your performance and rank.

 Once we've checked applications for eligibility against the person specification for the level applied for, all eligible applicants will be invited to book a place to sit the Situational Judgement Test (SJT) at a preferred location (subject to availability).

-Upon completion of the SJT, applicants will be invited to book a virtual interview, which will take place on Microsoft Teams.
+Upon completion of the SJT, applicants will be invited to book a virtual interview, which will take place online.

 You'll then be asked to preference posts in areas you'd be happy to work in.